tenstream/tenstream/Readme.md

   * [UCLA-LES](http://www.github.com/uclales/uclales)    -- Large Eddy Simulation code for cloud resolving simulations
   * [COSMO](http://www.cosmo-model.org)       -- Numerical Weather Prediction model

+#### Note concerning the usage
+  The code is distributed under the GPL, and you are therefore free to use, change and redistribute it.
+  I do however highly encourage you to participate in the development of the codebase.
+  If you are using the code in your work, please consider sharing bugfixes and experiences.
+  Also, given the experimental status of the solver, it would be highly appreciated to discuss co-authorship for research   publications conducted with the TenStream solver.

+---

 ##### Further installation instructions and quick tips are available at the [TenStream-Wiki](https://github.com/tenstream/tenstream/wiki)

 ##### Prerequisites for the Tenstream solver are